blbadger/blbadger.github.io/aperiodic-inverted.md

 y_n = b * x_n
 $$

 outside of which values diverge.
 For b <= -1, the attractor basin collapses, and nearly all starting points lead to trajectories that spiral out to infinity.
+Now looking at stable versus unstable values for (4) with b = -0.99,

 ![divergence]({{https://blbadger.github.io}}misc_images/henon_reversed030.png)